fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 While, it is possible to bind multiple variables in the where clause, i.e. `[ [["person/handle", "zsmith"], "person/favNums", "?nums1"], [["person/handle", "jdoe"], "person/favNums", "?nums2"] ]`, it is not currently possible to use multiple variables in a select clause.
 We are expanding this feature and will expand the documentation accordingly.

 ## Fluree Block Queries
-FlureeDB allows you to select data from an entire block or block range.
+Fluree allows you to select data from an entire block or block range.

 To query a single block, you simply need to provide the block number.
 ```{"block": 3}```